Frequently Asked Questions (FAQ) -Ask Mike

 -

-Always refer to your owner’s manual for the exact gasket type, size, and material specified for your model.
-Using the wrong type can lead to poor sealing, reduced efficiency, or safety concerns.
+Always refer to your owner’s manual to confirm the correct gasket type, size, and material.
+Using the wrong type can compromise your unit’s seal, reduce efficiency, and pose safety risks.

-What is a safe and effective way to clean stove or fireplace glass?
+Q: What is the safest and most effective way to clean wood stove or fireplace glass?

-A: For the best results, we recommend using an ammonia-free foaming cleaner like our Total Hearth Stove Glass Cleaner—safe for both ceramic and tempered glass.
-It’s effective, streak-free, and works as both a cleaner and a polish.
+A: The best way to clean your fireplace or stove glass is by using an ammonia-free foaming cleaner—like our Total Hearth Stove Glass Cleaner, specifically designed for high-temp ceramic or tempered glass.
+It’s safe, highly effective, and leaves behind a streak-free finish while doubling as a polish.

 -